sitebay/docs/articles/platform/migrate-to-sitebay/migrate-a-wordpressdotcom-site-to-sitebay/index.md

 ---
 slug: migrate-a-wordpressdotcom-site-to-sitebay
 author:
-  name: Site Bay
+  name: SiteBay
   email: support@sitebay.org
-description: 'Shows how to export posts from a WordPress.com website and import them to WordPress on a Site Bay.'
+description: 'Shows how to export posts from a WordPress.com website and import them to WordPress on a SiteBay.'
 keywords: ["wordpress", "wordpress.com", "migrate", "website migration"]
 tags: ["sitebay platform","wordpress"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-04-04
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-04-04
-title: How to Migrate a WordPress.com Website to Site Bay
+title: How to Migrate a WordPress.com Website to SiteBay
 external_resources:
  - '[WordPress.com: Moving to Self-Hosted WordPress](https://move.wordpress.com/)'
 aliases: ['/platform/migrate-to-sitebay/migrate-a-wordpressdotcom-site-to-sitebay/']
 ---

-This tutorial describes how to export your content from WordPress.com and host your WordPress website on Site Bay.
+This tutorial describes how to export your content from WordPress.com and host your WordPress website on SiteBay.

 {{< note >}}